-For a recent survey of the relationship between trust and economic performance, see Algan and Cahuc (2013).
+24For a recent survey of the relationship between trust and economic performance, see Algan and Cahuc (2013).

-25 A related argument is provided by the politico-economic theory of Song et al. (2012) arguing that in countries characterized by inefficient public provision voters are more prone to support high public debt.
+25A related argument is provided by the politico-economic theory of Song, Storesletten, and Zilibotti (2012) arguing that in countries characterized by inefficient public provision voters are more prone to support high public debt.
 Although debt crowds out future public expenditure, this is a smaller concern to (young) voters in countries whose governments are inefficient.